nicolejin16/Flight/README.md

 ### Why we chose this product
 The 4 PWM pins makes it versatile for various embedded applications/ It's super compatible with the arduino IDE, making the programming smooth and seamless.
 It weighs only 5 grams which minimizes load on the chassis, allowing for better acceleration and agility.

+### How the arduino and raspberry Pi communicate
+The Raspberry Pi handles the LiDAR's mapping, vision processing, and path planning while offloading low-level GPIO operations (ESC PWM signaling, steering servo adjustments, wheel encoder interrupts) to the Nano.
+Connecting the Arduino Nano directly to the Pi 5's USB 3.0 port provides both power and a clean USB-Serial interface without needing external voltage level shifters.
+The Pi 5's GPIO pins strictly operate at 3.3V.
+Interfacing 5V sensors directly through the Nano's native 5V-tolerant analog/digital pins prevents accidental overvoltage damage to the Pi.

 ---